iagoleal/iagoleal.github.io/posts/recursion-schemes.md

 and call its initial algebra $\in \colon F A \to A$.
-Given a $F$-algebra $f \colon F X \to X$, its _catamorphism_, which we will denote by $\cata f$, is the unique arrow from $A$ to $X$ given by the initially of $\phi$.
+Given a $F$-algebra $f \colon F X \to X$, its _catamorphism_, which we will denote by $\cata f$, is the unique arrow from $A$ to $X$ given by the initially of $\in$.

 Before proceeding, I must allow myself a little rant: sometimes mathematicians are just terrible name-givers.
 Like, what in hell is a catamorphism?
 What kind of intuition should it elicit?
-Well... as a matter of fact the name makes a lot of sense if you happen to be speaking in ancient greek.
+Well... as a matter of fact the name makes a lot of sense if you happen to be speaking in ancient Greek.
 Since, despite the arcane name, the catamorphism is a super cool concept,
 I think it deserves that we do a little etymological break